 So what can your baby have to eat when they first start weaning?
-Confusion about what is ok can lead to you feeling that ready prepared baby foods are an easier option, but they are not as cheap, nutritious and tasty as home cooked food.
+It can be confusing to know what is ok and this can lead to you feeling that ready prepared baby foods are an easier option, but they are not as cheap, nutritious and tasty as home cooked food.
 Often ready prepared baby foods do not offer babies the opportunity to chew due to their smooth texture and can be bland in taste.

-Click on the image below to watch a video with some suggestions for easy fresh foods you can prepare for your baby.Remember babies love to eat with others - eating is a really social activity most of us enjoy together - so eat as a family with your baby in their highchair at the dining table and they will copy you.*Click here* for some great recipes with portion sizes and other good advice for babies and children from 7 months.
+Click on the image below to watch a video with some suggestions for easy fresh foods you can prepare for your baby.Remember babies love to eat with others - eating is a really social activity - so try and eat when your baby is eating in their high chair, and they will copy you.*Click here* for some great recipes with portion sizes and other good advice for babies and children from 7 months.

 There are some foods and drinks to avoid when you start weaning you baby.
 Some foods carry a high risk of food poisoning or a choking risk and some drinks are not good for your baby as they contain sugars that will damage their teeth or do not enough of the nutrients your baby needs.